 - Tire blowouts: A tractor-trailer blow out can cause the driver to lose control of his or her truck.
 The truck may leave its lane or swing into oncoming traffic, leading to truck accident with severe or fatal injuries.

 Serious injuries occur at a much higher frequency in accidents involving a tractor-trailer, big rig, 18-wheeler or other commercial truck.
 The size discrepancy between commercial trucks and a passenger vehicle is significant; a loaded truck can weigh as much as 25 times more than a standard passenger vehicle.
 It is easy to see why an accident involving a commercial truck often ends badly for drivers and passengers of smaller vehicles.
 An added risk is that a tractor trailer may be transporting dangerous cargo, leading to secondary injuries from toxic exposure, burns or other serious injuries.
+If you need a NJ truck accident attorney, contact us.

 The most common types of injuries sustained in an 18 wheeler accident include head injuries, traumatic brain injuries, burns and scarring, back injuries, neck injuries, broken bones, knee damage, spinal cord injuries, paralysis, paraplegia or quadriplegia, shoulder injuries or permanent disabilities.
 Any of those injuries can leave you with thousands of dollars in medical bills.